aeeckhou/shallowHRD/README.md

 ## Nota Bene

-1. The overall pipeline works also on BAM files with a coverage much more important
+1. The overall pipeline works also on WGS with a higher coverage

-2. The *shallowHRD* script can be adapted to other segmentation outputs ([QDNAseq](https://github.com/ccagc/QDNAseq) for instance)
+2. *shallowHRD* can be adapted to other segmentation outputs ([QDNAseq](https://github.com/ccagc/QDNAseq) for instance) Format : Chromosome Start Ratio MedianRatio CopyNumber
-3. The ploidy provided by ControlFREEC is just an indication and should only be taken as such

 ## Contact